-Where you stay in Aruba really makes a difference, and you won’t find better accommodation than the Boardwalk Small Hotel Aruba.
+Where you stay in Aruba really makes a difference, and you won’t find better accommodation than the Boardwalk Boutique Hotel Aruba.

 Immediately upon arrival, I felt welcome.
 The best thing about the Boardwalk Small Hotel is the people who work here.
 Sister owners Stephanie and Kimberly purchased the hotel 6 years ago and are well regarded throughout the island for their business acumen and charm.